dflib/dflib/UPGRADE.md

 ## 1.0.0-M19

-* [dflib #235](https://github.com/bootique/bootique-agrest/issues/235): Since the project got moved to dflib.org, you will need to change your Maven/Gradle artifact group from `com.nhl.dblib` to `org.dflib` (e.g.
+* [dflib #235](https://github.com/bootique/bootique-agrest/issues/235): Since the project got moved to dflib.org, you will need to change your Maven/Gradle artifact group from `com.nhl.dflib` to `org.dflib` (e.g.
 `org.dflib:dflib-bom:1.0.0-M19`), and in the Java code change the import packages from `com.nhl.dflib` to `org.dflib`.

 ## 0.16